 Having blacksmith pre-built let all the troops recruited from that time forwards get the armor upgrade, which somewhat mitigated the problem.

 Metroid Prime: The early stages have "Plated" versions of regular enemies who are harder to damage (most are resistant to the beam weapons you have, but not missiles).

 Same goes for the Armoured Pirate Troopers in Corruption.

 Modern Warfare 2 has Juggernauts.
 They can take all kinds of damage without even flinching before they go down.
 Unfortunately under certain circumstances they prove to be fast-charging Lightning Bruisers...

 Nintendo Land's Zelda-based attraction has enemies with varying levels of armor.
 Moblins with pot helmets and metal shields would probably be the best match for this trope.

-Paper Mario: Koopatrols, which are similar to Koopa Troopas, but with armor plating and a spiked helmet that keeps them from being stomped on under normal circumstances.
+Paper Mario: Koopatrols are similar to Koopa Troopas but have armor plating and a spiked helmet that protects them from stomps under normal circumstances.
 However, like all other Koopas, their defense drops to zero once they've been knocked down with a jump attack or a tremor.

 Super Mario RPG: Most of the Mooks Mario Co. fight early on in the game make reappearances later in armor or armor-like features, with corresponding increases in health.